 Stones and crystals form from minerals in the urine.
 The more concentrated the urine is, the more likely they are to form.
 Bacteria in the urine feed off of the nutrients in the urine, so again, keeping the concentration of nutrients low will help.
 Cystitis is also less irritated by dilute urine.

 So how do we keep the urine from being too concentrated?
 Urine is produced by the kidneys as they filter the blood.
 Their role is to remove toxins like urea and excess minerals from the blood.
 Urea is produced when surplus amino acids (the building blocks of proteins) are broken down by the body.
 High protein diets therefore inevitably produce more urea, so low protein diets are often recommended for dogs that are prone to urinary problems.
-Minerals come in many forms but calcium, magnesium and phosphorous are amongst the leading contributors to urinary stones.
+Minerals come in many forms but calcium, magnesium and phosphorus are amongst the leading contributors to urinary stones.
 High sodium (salt) diets should also be avoided as they put unnecessary strain on the kidneys.

 Water is also crucial to kidney and urinary health.
 Always ensure your dog has access to plenty of clean, fresh water.
 If you are feeding a dry food, you could also soak the food in water to ensure water intake is kept up.